The-Code-Alchemist/Coding-Dojo/README.md

    5. Set up Maven in IntelliJ: File --> Settings --> Build, Execution, Deployment --> Build Tools --> Maven Use the Maven directory previously set up in the Maven home path: C:\apache-maven-<version.number>
       Do not use the Bundled version, unless you have a good reason to do so.
-   6. The following commands and their meaning:
+   6. Frequently used Maven commands and their meaning:
       - mvn clean    Deletes the target directory and its generated sources
       - mvn compile  Compiles all source codes and recreates the deleted directories
       - mvn package  Runs compile first, also runs any unit tests and package that based on the declared packaging tag